open-telemetry/opentelemetry.io/content/en/docs/java/manual_instrumentation.md

 ## Metrics

-OpenTelemetry provides support for metrics, a time series of numbers that might express things such as CPU utilization, request count for an HTTP server or a business metric such as transactions.
+OpenTelemetry provides support for metrics, a time series of numbers that might express things such as CPU utilization, request count for an HTTP server, or a business metric such as transactions.

-All metrics can be annotated with labels: additional qualifiers that help describe what subdivision of the measurements the metric represents.
+All metrics can be annotated with labels.
+Labels are additional qualifiers that help describe what subdivision of the measurements the metric represents.

 The following is an example of counter usage: